Völkner incident: Background

-Völkner's murder
+Völkner's trial and execution

 Among the Māori community, Völkner was rumoured to be a government spy.
 It was thought he sent Governor George Grey a plan of a pa near Te Awamutu where British troops burned women and children alive in a whare that had been converted to a church.
 The wife and two daughters of Kereopa were among the victims.
 Pai Mārire (or Hauhau) arrived in the Ōpōtiki area of the Bay of Plenty in February 1865.
 On 2 March Protestant missionary Carl Völkner discovered that his Māori congregation had moved on from Christianity to Pai Mārire (or Hauhau).
 Like many Europeans in isolated communities, Völkner had sent reports of anti-Government activity to the governor.
 Although warned to stay away from the town, on his next visit he was captured, put on trial and hanged from a tree, and his body was decapitated an hour later.
 Kereopa Te Rau, a Hauhau, was alleged to have re-entered the church and conducted a service with Völkner's head in the pulpit beside him.
 He was also alleged to have plucked out the dead missionary's eyes and swallowed them.
 One eye allegedly represented Parliament and the other the Queen and British law.
 News of the murder caused great alarm and anger among Pākehā.

 Response

 For several months nothing happened—then came the capture of Weraroa Pa—the relief of the siege of Pipiriki in August 1865 that virtually ended that phase of the Second Taranaki War.
 This freed up the militia for action elsewhere.

-In September 1865, the forces then available to the New Zealand government, some 500 men, were transported by HMS Eclipse from Wanganui through Cook Strait, around the East Cape to Ōpōtiki.
+George Grey was enraged upon hearing of the execution.
+He proclaimed its perpetrators “fanatics” and in September 1865 declared martial law in the Bay of Plenty, ordering Ōpōtiki locals to assist government forces or face land confiscation.
+Then forces then available to the New Zealand government, some 500 men, were transported by HMS Eclipse from Wanganui through Cook Strait, around the East Cape to Ōpōtiki.
 The composition of this force was significant.
 There were four companies of militia, a troop of cavalry and a contingent of Ngāti Hau warriors led by Te Keepa Te Rangihiwinui.
 These were the units that had already been campaigning together during the Taranaki War and had a history of successful cooperation and mutual respect.

 The landing at Ōpōtiki was accomplished with difficulty.
 One of the ships ran aground on a falling tide and came under fire from the shore.
 Eventually it had to be abandoned and the crew and militia waded ashore but it was another twenty-four hours before the other ships were able to land their men and supplies.
+Once Grey's men had made successful landfall at Ōpōtiki, they opened fire indiscriminately at the local inhabitants, forcing them to retreat into nearby forest.
+Rather than pursue them, the Crown troops looted the pā, before burning it to the ground.